BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         matches all objects)

     --pedantic=[i(1)]
-        enables output of warnings to stderr when logical inconsistencies in the XML are detected; if the option is specified without a value, the value defaults to 1
+        enables output of warnings to *stderr* when logical inconsistencies in the XML are detected; if the option is specified without a value, the value defaults to 1

+        also enables XML schema validation of DM instances; XML schemas are located using the schemaLocation attribute:

+        *   if it specifies an absolute path, no search is performed

+        *   if it specifies a relative path, the directories specified via --include are searched

+        *   URLs are treated specially: if no XML catalogs were supplied via --catalog, the directory part is ignored and the schema is located as for a relative path (above); if XML catalogs were supplied via --catalog, the catalogs govern how (and whether) the URLs are processed

     --quiet
         suppresses informational messages